Semicolonstartingtexts/conversationhubstandards/standards.md

 Request… of… when given starting a system command for any system command which would require the approval or consent of another user, letting the user requested of notice the request, and on an approving response, allows the requesting user to and the requesting user performs the system command, letting the requesting user notice the request was approved and the system command was performed, on a disapproving response, the requesting user notices the request wasn’t approved

-Untrack… if starting a system command, stops the tracking of the described system speech

 Make a way.../make it a way…  following with a phrase describing a way to be stacked if starting a system command stacks the permitting current mapping the user is in on the way, or permitting role’s self if explicitly described

 Lose the way/ways... following with a phrase describing ways or the way to unstack from the described target, if explicitly described, or current mapping the user or other role’s self is in otherwise, if a way or multiple ways match the description, with the user noticing the reason a way or multiple ways weren’t unstacked if there is a reason or are multiple reasons